 Marty: Your name isn’t typical for someone from Utah.
 Is that a combination of inventive parents and husband with a long last name?
 Or is it a pretty common name for someone of Basque ancestry?

 Caryn: My parents were definitely inventive!
 They took a pronunciation of a name that they liked and put it together with an unusual spelling, because they didn’t like the more common spelling.
 I get called “Karen” a lot, but it’s actually pronounced “Kuh-RIN.”
 And you’re right, Larrinaga isn’t common in Utah.
 If you meet a Larrinaga here, I almost guarantee we’re related.
-It’s a Basque name, and when I meet other Basques in the wild, we can usually figure out our shared heritage from our last names.
+My knowledge of my family history is limited (I intend to find more out soon about my ancestry) but I know that it’s a Basque name.
+When I meet other Basques in the wild, we can usually figure out our shared heritage from our last names.

 Marty: Do you think your culture influenced your writing, or how you view the world?
 I’ve thought of the Basques as my kind of people, kind of stand-offish and self sufficient.
 But I’m a dolt who hasn’t studied them in depth.
 Maybe you could teach me something about that culture, and perhaps how closely you associate with your Spanish brethren.